 CPSD Advanced Placement Program

-- Please put your College Board log in somewhere in your phone, in the notes or a photo of the username and password.
-You will use this multiples times in high school, so you’ll want to remember it.
+- Please put your College Board log in somewhere on your phone, in the notes or a photo of the username and password.
+You will use this many times in high school, so you’ll want to remember it.